newAM/p256-cm4/README.md

 Rust 1.59.0 stabilized the [global_asm] macro which allows for this to be compiled without any additional tooling.
 No `build.rs` script or external assembler required.

-This is in a pre-alpha state, it requires more testing for ECDH, and it is not published to crates.io.
+This is in a pre-alpha state and it is not published to crates.io.
 See [ycrypto/p256-cortex-m4] for a complete implementation.

 ## Comparisons